Focus on Kentucky Public Education Funding

 Kentucky public schools are facing a teaching and staffing crisis.
 Across the Commonwealth, people are exiting the teaching profession or choosing to forgo a career in public education all together.
 That’s why Kentucky lawmakers have the opportunity to:

-- Institute competitive pay standards for Kentucky teachers and support staff
+teachers and support staff

 - Increase professional development opportunities and “learn to earn” apprenticeship pathways for current and aspiring educators

 - Identify the education career pathway as a high demand work sector

 The future is now.
 Growing the economy is dependent on ensuring generations of Kentucky kids develop into the next generation of leaders.
 It is up to us to build a prosperous Kentucky and to launch an accountability system that is meaningful and useful to all learners.
 To make it happen, Kentucky elected officials should:

 - Create more opportunities for innovative programs and more choice options in public schools